 When a substance changes its state of matter, it takes a specific amount of energy to complete the change.
 When the phase change is between solid and liquid, the amount of energy per unit mass is called the heat of fusion.
-These heat of fusion example problems will how to apply heat of fusion to heat equations.
+These heat of fusion example problems will show how to apply heat of fusion to heat equations.

 The equation to find this energy is rather simple.